 Information throughout this site is provided in HTML as the primary format.
 In some cases, other software formats are provided as alternatives.
-To open these alternate formats, you may need to download and install one or more of the following on your computer:
+To open these alternate formats, you may need to download and install a third-party software.

-- PDF - Files may also be available as Portable Document Format.
+- PDF - Portable Document Format.
 To view these files you will need Adobe Acrobat Reader.
 If the Adobe download site is not accessible to you, you can download Acrobat Reader from an accessible page.
 You can also visit the Adobe site for online conversion tools for PDF documents.